 - Rinse away oil and sweat with cool water, then gently pat the area dry.

-- Regularly clean skin folds to make sure trapped sweat and oil do not make the rash worse.
+- Regularly clean skin folds to make sure trapped sweat and oil do not worsen the rash.

 - Allow the baby to go naked to keep the skin cool.